XBYXR9/GentleStar/README.md

 # Duckietown Autonomous Navigation — TUM

-Autonomous navigation system for Duckietown built by Yahia Taha and Dorde Vidakovic at TUM.
+Autonomous navigation system for Duckietown built by Yahia Taha, Ahmad Kaihan Saba, and Dorde Vidakovic at TUM.

 ## What it does
 - Lane following using OpenCV (yellow + white line detection)